-For large displacement engines and/or higher flow injectors, you can modify one of the 95 or 96 CID setup files by editing the module parameters and entering appropriate values for the estimated horsepower and injector flow rate.
+For large displacement engines and/or higher flow injectors, you can modify one of the existing setup files by editing the module parameters and entering appropriate values for the estimated horsepower and injector flow rate.

-The TCFI has been successfully applied to engines as large as the S&S Cycle 145 Tribute.
-Engines over 103 CID may require additional tuning procedures.
+Engines displacing over 103 CID may require additional tuning procedures.
 Please contact our tech support for details.

 The dimensions of the IAC pintle and idle air ports on currently available throttle bodies may not allow sufficient airflow for starting 120 CID and larger engines at low ambient temperatures.
 In this case, the customer must be instructed to use the following cold weather starting procedure: set the run/stop switch to run, wait until the fuel pump stops running, slightly open the throttle, and then press the starter switch.
 The stock starting system is inadequate for high displacement, high compression engines.
 For these applications, you must install compression releases and upgrade the starter, ring gear/pinion, and battery.
 Based on customer feedback, the best available starting system is the combination of a Tech Cycle 2.0 KW Tornado starter, Rivera Engineering 84 tooth ring gear/pinion set, and Yuasa YuMicron CX battery.